JonathanDelaney/Funky-Ducks/README.md

 5. Once you're finished making changes you can locate the 'New Pull Request' button just above the file listing in the original repository.

 ### Cloning
-If you wish to clone or download this repository to your local device you can follow the procedure outlined below.
+For someone looking to clone the repository they would follow the steps outlined below.
 1. Go to the GitHub website and log in.
 2. Locate the [Repository](https://github.com/JonathanDelaney/Funked-Up-Chicks) used for this project.
 3. Under the Repository name locate 'Clone or Download' button in green.